adamkucharski/hit-analysis/README.md

 # hit-analysis

-First, set local path in R to GitHub directory, e.g.:

-`
-setwd("~/Documents/GitHub/hit-analysis/")
-`

-Data and references on vaccine efficacy and R0 values can be found in `data/data_full.xlsx`.
+Data and references on vaccine efficacy, R0 and seroprevalence estimates values can be found in the `data` folder.

-Code for sampling and making Figure 1 can be found in `sampling.R`.
+R code for sampling and making Figures 1 and 2 can be found in the `scripts` folder.

+Generated datasets used to create figures can be found in the `outputs/fig_data` folder.